Written by Febrina Prameswari – Student, Bogor Agricultural University.

 As a high school ‘city student’ it never crossed my mind to choose Animal Science major in University.
 I had never touched cattle or sheep or chickens or rabbits or horses before.
 I was so ambitious to apply for Communications, English Literature, French Literature, and International Relations in University of Indonesia several times but still I couldn’t make it.
 That Uni is like #1 uni in Indonesia for social majors.
-I actually applied for a Literature major and/or Social on my 1st year but my counselor told my parents that I better into science because the top 10 students in class will get that only one science class without test while other students had to pass the test first.
-They kept telling me that science students have a brighter future. but I love to learn foreign languages and social or art lessons.
+I actually applied for a Literature major and/or Social on my 1st year but my counselor told my parents that I should apply for science because the top 10 students in class will get into that one science class without the test, while other students had to pass the test first.
+They kept telling me that science students have a brighter future, but I love to learn foreign languages and social or art lessons.
 I was in Indonesian-Malaya Traditional dance (Saman) as an extracurricular activity in high-school.
-I’m not really good at math nor chemistry!
+I’m not really good at maths or chemistry!

 I finally made it into faculty of Animal Science with a couple semesters scholarship from a company (Pty Ltd) which I applied for in the 1st year.
-I wasn’t in dorm anymore; I went back home and to using mini bus public transportation or motorbike scooter to go to Uni while most of my friends stay at rent house around campus.
+I wasn’t in dorm anymore; I went back home and used mini bus public transportation or motorbike scooter to go to Uni while most of my friends stayed at share houses around campus.

-I got student orientations from the faculty for about a week.
-The seniors introduced us to the faculty including the labs and animal houses as well by describing the subjects I’d take and the rules, lectures and building.
+I got student orientation from the faculty for about a week.
+The seniors introduced us to the faculty including the labs and animal houses as well as describing the subjects I’d take and the rules, lectures, and building.
 I found not many Animal Science students came from Jakarta or other Indo big cities.
-It felt little bit scary at first about how could I make it go well because I know I was so afraid with animals.
-I remember embarrassed myself in front of so many friends in orientations when I had to get in touch to the cattle, sheep, chickens, frogs, and rats and I almost cried.
+It felt little bit scary at first about how could I make it go well because I was so afraid with animals.
+I remember I embarrassed myself in front of so many friends in orientations when I had to touch to the cattle, sheep, chickens, frogs, and rats, and I almost cried.
 I couldn’t be motivated enough by the Dean welcoming speech: “Animal Nutrition Science and Feed Technology major is the one and only in Indonesia that you should be proud of.
-The former minister of Agriculture and so many ministers or success people in this country even former president were our alumni, your seniors.”
+The former minister of Agriculture and so many ministers or successful people in this country, even former presidents, were our alumni, your seniors.”

-The subjects that I got in 2nd year were the basic animal science; Statistics, Entrepreneurship, Climatology, Basic Soil Science, Principle of Nutrition, Feedstuff, Animal Nutrition Physiology, Pasture Management, Integration of Nutritional Process, Genetics, Production Technology of Poultry, Ruminant, and Dairy Animals.
-In 3rd year I got Management of Animal Tropics Health, Reproduction, Feed Industry and Management, Feed & Ration Formulating, Nutrition for working Animals, Poultry, and dairy, Research Methodology, Microbiology, Feed Processing Technology, and some elective supporting courses from other majors (Agriculture Economics for Natural Resources, Business Communication, Advanced English).
+The subjects that I got in 2nd year were the basic animal sciences: Statistics, Entrepreneurship, Climatology, Basic Soil Science, Principle of Nutrition, Feedstuff, Animal Nutrition Physiology, Pasture Management, Integration of Nutritional Process, Genetics, Production Technology of Poultry, Ruminant, and Dairy Animals.
+In 3rd year I got Management of Animal Tropics Health, Reproduction, Feed Industry and Management, Feed and Ration Formulating, Nutrition for working Animals, Poultry, and Dairy, Research Methodology, Microbiology, Feed Processing Technology, and some elective supporting courses from other majors (Agriculture Economics for Natural Resources, Business Communication, Advanced English).
 I still had to take subjects on my 4th year (7th semester) before doing research; Halal Products Management, Policy and Feed Quality Assurance, Strategic Planning for Forage Availability.
-Those subjects are as hard as it heard especially in exam weeks.
-Some of the lecture were nice some of them not.
+Those subjects were very hard, especially in exam weeks.
+Some of the lecturers were nice, some of them not.

 Almost every subject was followed by practical classes whether in the laboratory or animal house, mostly they were in the laboratory.
-There were not many animals in the University animal house (field laboratory) maybe about 15-20 cattle, 30-35 sheep, ±500 chickens maximum.
-Sometimes once or twice in a semester we visited any feedmill industry, feedlot, intensive dairy farm, extensive house for Broiler chickens, wet market, and retail feed seller.
-I visited Sierad Produce Feed Industry in Banten, Indofeed home-Industry in Bogor, Badan Inseminasi Buatan (Artificial Insemination Institution) in Lembang Bandung that they imported from Aussie such as Australian Limousine Cattle herd/breed, Citra Agro Buana Semesta in Garut West Java (the place I got trained before I did student exchange in NT and their cattle imported from Australia), Dairy Farm Homestead KUNAK (Kawasan Usaha Peternakan) in Cibungbulang and Mitra Tani Integrated Farm in Bogor sub-district as well.
+There were not many animals in the University animal house (field laboratory) maybe about 15-20 cattle, 30-35 sheep, 500 chickens maximum.
+Sometimes once or twice in a semester we visited a feedmill industry, feedlot, intensive dairy farm, extensive house for Broiler chickens, wet market, and retail feed seller.
+I visited Sierad Produce Feed Industry in Banten, Indofeed home-Industry in Bogor, Badan Inseminasi Buatan (Artificial Insemination Institution) in Lembang Bandung, where they imported breeds from Australia such as Australian Limousine Cattle, Citra Agro Buana Semesta in Garut West Java (the place I got trained before I did student exchange in NT and their cattle imported from Australia), Dairy Farm Homestead KUNAK (Kawasan Usaha Peternakan) in Cibungbulang, and Mitra Tani Integrated Farm in Bogor sub-district as well.

-Most of farms I’ve ever visited maintain their animals in intensive system only one or two using semi (half)-intensive system.
+Most of the farms I’ve visited maintain their animals in intensive system only one or two using semi (half)-intensive systems.
 The forage/grass is given by “cut and carry” system.
-They give more concentrates/ ration for fattening programs.
+They give more concentrates/rations for fattening programs.
 Mitra Tani Integrated farm that I visited, plants some organic vegetables like spinach, kangkung, and lettuce.
 They maintain hundreds of sheep, lele (freshwater cat fish), and about 40 cattle, both local and cross breeds.
 They use half of the dry manure of cattle and sheep for fertilizing the vegetables and half for sale to other farmers in the village.
 The rotten vegetables were fed to lele and the ruminants.
 Their feed is based on crop by-products and they make their own feed so they just buy the raw materials to cut the cost.
 They were focused in local sheep (Garut sheep) for their breeding and fattening programs.
-The sneak peak of animal selling is on Qurban day (Islamic holy day like Xmas or Easter) and Aqiqah (sacrifice for the Islamic new born baby).
-I even guided South Australian Ag Students and lecturers from Adelaide Uni, UQ Gatton Uni, Charles Sturt Uni, La Trobe Melbourne, Uni of New England to this farm on their Indo Beef Tour.
+The sneak peak of animal selling is on Qurban day (Islamic holy day like Christmas or Easter) and Aqiqah (sacrifice for the Islamic new born baby).
+I even guided South Australian Ag Students and lecturers from Adelaide Uni, UQ Gatton Uni, Charles Sturt Uni, La Trobe Melbourne, and Uni of New England to this farm on their Indo Beef Tour.

-In the end of 6th semester I joined the “IPB Goes to Field” Program in Bondowoso, East Java for 2 weeks to see how small farmers maintain their 1-5 head local limousine cattle in the traditional way.
-Sometimes a few family keep those 1 or 2 cattle inside the house, on the back which is the kitchen.
+In the end of 6th semester I joined the “IPB Goes to Field” Program in Bondowoso, East Java for two weeks to see how small farmers maintain their one to five head of local Limousine cattle in the traditional way.
+Sometimes families keep those one or two cattle inside the house, on the back which is the kitchen.
 I joined with vet students giving information about how the cage/animal house should be, manure should be cleaned or can be used as fertilizer for their corn farm (field), injection of vitamin B and and anti-worm tablets, and anti-flies spray.

 That experience was like a point of my life that makes me realize that livestock sector is so important for both countries.
 I got used to cattle, horses, dogs, and frogs.
-Many Aussies depends their lives on farm and the big Indonesia population needs meat supply.
+Many Aussie’s lives depend on their farm and the big Indonesia population needs meat supply.
 Indonesia is the big market for Australian business.
-Australia has so very huge pastoral land and well managed breeding program, not so many people living there as well, contrast with what I am used to seeing in Indonesia.
+Australia has such huge pastoral land mass and well managed breeding programs, not so many people living there as well, contrasting with what I am used to seeing in Indonesia.
 But ration/concentrates in NT is so expensive compared with Indonesia.
 In Indonesia we can use by-product crops to make a cheap and nutritious feed, but the population here depletes land for homestead that’s why Indonesia still needs Australian cattle.

 I wonder if someday Indonesia could be cattle self sufficient by its good breeding practices, so mid-class people could eat beef more often.
 Besides Indonesia’s big population, I think the climate in this very tropical country could be the reason why the cattle productivity here not as good as in sub-tropical country.
 And Indonesian Universities should provide the students more field lesson followed behind the theories.